brunoguilherme1/blueskypost/README.md

 - llm_judge_score: 0.7822
 ```

-### Interpretation

 The Bluesky harness shows that the system produces useful and grounded explanations on realistic posts.
-The model achieved strong groundedness (`0.9083`) and usefulness (`4.4167 / 5`), indicating that the explanations are generally helpful and supported by available context.
+Groundedness reached `0.9083`, and usefulness reached `4.4167 / 5`, which indicates that the explanations are generally supported by the post and retrieved context.

-The output format is stable: the average bullet count is exactly `3`, and the rule-based format compliance score is `2`, meaning the system consistently follows the required concise bullet style.
+The average bullet count is exactly `3`, and the rule-based format compliance score is `2`, showing that the system consistently follows the concise output format.

-The lower theme coverage rule score (`0.4333`) reflects the strictness of keyword-based matching rather than necessarily poor explanation quality.
-In contrast, the LLM judge assigns a much higher theme coverage score (`0.8417`), suggesting that many explanations captured the intended meaning semantically even when they did not match expected theme wording exactly.
+The lower keyword-based theme coverage score (`0.4333`) is expected because strict matching can miss semantically correct explanations that use different wording.
+The LLM judge gives a higher theme coverage score (`0.8417`), suggesting that many outputs captured the intended meaning even when they did not match the expected phrases exactly.

----

-# 20 Newsgroups Evaluation
+## 20 Newsgroups Evaluation

-The 20 Newsgroups evaluation is designed to test whether the explanation pipeline generalizes beyond a small curated set of Bluesky posts.
+The 20 Newsgroups evaluation tests whether the explanation pipeline generalizes beyond curated Bluesky examples.

-The idea is to take longer forum/news-style texts from `sklearn.fetch_20newsgroups`, rewrite them as short Bluesky-style posts, and then evaluate whether the agent can recover the underlying topic and produce a grounded explanation.
+The dataset builder loads articles from `sklearn.fetch_20newsgroups`, removes headers, footers, and quotes, and converts articles into short Bluesky-style posts.
+The synthetic posts preserve the underlying topic, but the topic label is not shown to the explainer.

-This provides a broader stress test across many domains, including:
+This creates a broader stress test across domains such as:

-* Religion
+- Religion
-* Politics
+- Politics
-* Sports
+- Sports
-* Space
+- Space
-* Medicine
+- Medicine
-* Cryptography
+- Cryptography
-* Hardware
+- Hardware
-* Software
+- Software
-* Autos
+- Autos
-* Motorcycles
+- Motorcycles
-* Electronics
+- Electronics

----

-## Dataset Construction
+### Dataset Construction

-The dataset builder loads the 20 Newsgroups test split using `sklearn.fetch_20newsgroups`, removes headers, footers, and quotes, and samples examples by topic.
-The default configuration samples `n_per_topic = 10`, with `seed = 42`, although the evaluation can also be limited to a smaller subset for faster runs.
+The default configuration samples `n_per_topic = 10` with `seed = 42`.
+The evaluation can also be limited to a smaller subset for faster runs.

-The script supports selecting specific topics through `selected_topics`.
+The builder supports selecting specific topics through `selected_topics`.
 If no topic filter is provided, examples can be sampled across all available 20 Newsgroups labels.

-The generation process uses an LLM to transform each long article into a short social-media-style post while preserving the main topic.
-The prompt explicitly instructs the model not to reveal the gold topic label and not to mention 20 Newsgroups, so the explainer must infer the theme from the synthetic post itself.
+The synthetic post generation prompt instructs the model to preserve the main topic while avoiding direct mention of the gold label or the 20 Newsgroups dataset.
+This forces the explainer to infer the topic from the post content itself.

----

-## 20 Newsgroups Input JSON
+### 20 Newsgroups Input JSON

-Each synthetic example contains:

-* `gold_topic`: the original 20 Newsgroups label
-* `post_text`: the synthetic Bluesky-style post
-* `original_article_excerpt`: source text used to create the post
-* `expected_themes`: concepts the explanation should cover
-* `expected_retrieval_behavior`: whether search should be needed
-* `must_not_include`: forbidden claims
-* `eval_focus`: evaluation goals

-Example:

 ```json
 {